MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-view-present.md

 ms.date: 09/22/2022
 ---

-# View and present live Power BI report pages in PowerPoint (preview)
+# View and present live Power BI report pages in PowerPoint

 As soon as you add a live Power BI report page to PowerPoint, you can start interacting with your data just as you would in Power BI.
 The initial view is determined by the [URL](./service-power-bi-powerpoint-add-in-install.md#get-the-report-page-url) you used.